Legal recruitment - Trainee Solicitors

 - our 'going beyond' values.

-We offer one trainee solicitor post every year.
+We offer one trainee solicitor post each year.
 If you do not have your full LPC results, you are still welcome to apply but please note that any offer made will be subject to obtaining the LPC.

 Assessment day and interview process